Mazel Tov (book)

-Mazel Tov: The Story of my Extraordinary Friendship with an Orthodox Jewish Family is a non-fiction memoir authored by journalist and literary translator, J.S.
-Margot and translated into English by Jane Hedley-Prôle.
-In Mazel Tov, the author, a Belgian atheist from a Catholic background, recounts her experience spending time with a modern Orthodox Jewish family, the pseudonymous Schneiders, and their cultural eccentricities.
+Mazel Tov: The Story of my Extraordinary Friendship with an Orthodox Jewish Family is a memoir by journalist and literary translator J.S.
+Margot, translated into English by Jane Hedley-Prôle.
+Margot, a Belgian atheist from a Catholic background, recounts her experience spending time with a modern Orthodox Jewish family, the pseudonymous Schneiders, and their cultural eccentricities.
 This memoir is primarily about the author tutoring the Schneider children, especially two of the four children, from their childhood to their adulthood, and the role of Judaism in it.